-9. ENQUIRIES AND INVESTIGATIONS
+FURTHER GUIDANCE ON ENQUIRIES AND INVESTIGATIONS

-- 9.1 There are three possible types of investigation: - (a) enquiries by social services under local child protection procedures - related police investigations into possible criminal offences - (c) the school's disciplinary procedures. - 9.2 Any disciplinary process should be clearly separated from child protection enquiries and criminal investigations.
+There are three possible types of investigation:

+enquiries by social services under local child protection procedures related police investigations into possible criminal offences the school's disciplinary procedures.

+Any disciplinary process should be clearly separated from child protection enquiries and criminal investigations.
 Whilst the disciplinary process may be informed by child protection enquiries and criminal investigations, and in some circumstances the child protection agencies might decide to make a recommendation about suspension or other protective action as a result of the strategy discussion (see section 10, below), the child protection and criminal processes have different objectives from the disciplinary procedure and they should not be confused.
-Decisions as to

-- suspensions and/or disciplinary action are for the head teacher/governing body (see section 15.2 about cases where consulting with police is advised prior to suspension) - 9.3 Any investigation by the police or child protection agencies will take priority over an internal disciplinary investigation by the school.
+Decisions as to suspensions and/or disciplinary action are for the head teacher/governing body (see section 15.2 about cases where consulting with police is advised prior to suspension)

+Any investigation by the police or child protection agencies will take priority over an internal disciplinary investigation by the school.
 An internal investigation related to the same or similar allegations running alongside a criminal investigation or child protection enquiry is not likely to be good practice and should be held in abeyance pending the completion of the external enquiries and investigation.
-In any event, the decision as to whether to initiate an internal investigation will be more fully informed by information about the outcome of the child protection enquiries and any criminal investigation. - 9.4 The Appendix gives guidance on investigative procedures appropriate for an internal investigation being undertaken at school level after a decision not to refer an allegation under local child protection procedures, or a decision by the child protection agencies that they will not carry out child protection enquiries.
-Guidance on investigative procedures may already exist as an integral part of schools' disciplinary procedures but the Appendix is intended to inform the review, or the establishment, of appropriate investigative procedures, where no agreed procedures are in operation.
-If further information comes to light during the course of these investigations, then a further referral to the child protection agencies may again need to be considered.
+In any event, the decision as to whether to initiate an internal investigation will be more fully informed by information about the outcome of the child protection enquiries and any criminal investigation.

-10. ACTION SUBSEQUENT TO REFERRAL TO CHILD PROTECTION AGENCIES
+ACTION SUBSEQUENT TO REFERRAL TO CHILD PROTECTION AGENCIES

-10.1 When an allegation has been referred through the Local Children Safeguarding Boards (LCSB) or Doncaster Safeguarding Children Board procedures to the appropriate child protection agency any subsequent enquires will be informed by the guidance.
+When an allegation has been referred through the Local Children Safeguarding Boards (LCSB) or Doncaster Safeguarding Children Board procedures to the appropriate child protection agency any subsequent enquires will be informed by the guidance.
 This guidance recommends that there should be a strategy discussion to plan the conduct of enquiries under child protection procedures and it is essential that the LEA lead officer and, other than in exceptional circumstances, the head teacher or designated teacher or nominated governor (where the allegation is against the head teacher) be involved in and contribute to such strategy discussions in cases of allegations against members of staff.

-- 10.2 The strategy discussion should also consider whether any other children are likely to have been at risk in the light of the allegation and whether it may be necessary to review any previous allegations made against the member of staff or to consider interviewing any other children including ex-pupils of the school or any other schools. - 10.3 The head teacher/nominated governor/LEA lead officer should balance the welfare of the accused member of staff, and the interests of the investigation taking account of the need to minimise the stress to anyone who may be wrongly accused.
+The strategy discussion should also consider whether any other children are likely to have been at risk in the light of the allegation and whether it may be necessary to review any previous allegations made against the member of staff or to consider interviewing any other children including ex-pupils of the school or any other schools.

+The head teacher/nominated governor/LEA lead officer should balance the welfare of the accused member of staff, and the interests of the investigation taking account of the need to minimise the stress to anyone who may be wrongly accused.
 Staff who are the subject of allegations should be advised by the head teacher at the earliest opportunity to contact their trade union.

-11. POLICE INVOLVEMENT
+POLICE INVOLVEMENT

-- 11.1 In some cases the police might wish to interview the member of staff against whom the allegation is made before any approach is made by the head teacher (designated teacher or nominated governor in cases where allegations involve the head teacher).
+In some cases the police might wish to interview the member of staff against whom the allegation is made before any approach is made by the head teacher (designated teacher or nominated governor in cases where allegations involve the head teacher).
 The police may act independently particularly where the alleged offence does not arise from the individual's professional duties in the school.
-Police officers should be given every assistance with their enquiries but confidentiality about the enquiries should be maintained in the individual's interests. - 11.2 When the police are involved, it would not normally be expected that police interviews would be undertaken on school premises and it would be expected that appointments are normally made for such interviews to occur at reasonable times.
+Police officers should be given every assistance with their enquiries but confidentiality about the enquiries should be maintained in the individual's interests.

+When the police are involved, it would not normally be expected that police interviews would be undertaken on school premises and it would be expected that appointments are normally made for such interviews to occur at reasonable times.

-12. NOTIFICATION OF INTERESTED PERSONS
+NOTIFICATION OF INTERESTED PERSONS